This deeply flavored smoked trout dip has a touch of sweetness from slowly caramelized onion and is perfect to serve with hearty crackers.

 - Add ¼ cup of water to the skillet and scrape off any burnt-on bits from the bottom of the skillet and stir them into the onion.
 Continue to cook until all of the water has evaporated or absorbed into the onion.

-- While the onion is caramelizing break apart the trout into small pieces, being careful to remove all bones.
+- While the onion is caramelizing break apart the trout into smaller pieces, being careful to remove all bones.

-- Prepare the dip by whisking together softened cream cheese and sour cream.
-Then add Worcestershire sauce, smoked trout, lemon juice and fresh ground pepper.
+- Prepare the dip by whisking together softened cream cheese and sour cream in a large bowl.
+Then add Worcestershire sauce, smoked trout pieces, lemon juice, and fresh ground black pepper.
 Stir in caramelized onion and garlic when it has finished cooking.

 - The flavor will be best if this dip is allowed to chill in the refrigerator for a few hours prior to serving.
-Serve with hearty crackers, chips, or bagel chips.
+Serve this creamy dip with your favorite crackers, chips, or bagel chips.

 Leave a Reply